asuh/frontend-setup/readme.md

     $ brew list --versions

+## RVM and Ruby

+Ruby does come pre-installed on Mac, but you probably shouldn't be tinkering around with that version.
+It's best to install a ruby version manager to take care of anything that one might screw up messing around with your system's version of Ruby.

+[RVM](https://rvm.io) stands for Ruby Version Manager and is a recommended program to use to install and manage different Ruby versions.

+(Optional) If you plan on installing Rails, I first recommend disabling documentation.
+RVM installs documentation for every gem that Rails depends on and will slow down installation.

+    echo "gem: --no-document" >> ~/.gemrc

+Installing RVM, Ruby and Rails can be done with just one command!
+If you don't plan to use Rails, you can replace `--rails` with `--ruby` in the command below:

+    $ curl -L https://get.rvm.io | bash -s stable --auto-dotfiles --autolibs=enable --rails

+For more installation options, see the [RVM documentation](https://github.com/wayneeseguin/rvm#installation).

+After it's done, quit and relaunch Terminal, then run this command:

+    $ rvm | head -1

+If you get rvm is a function, that means RVM was successfully installed.
+If not, go to the Troubleshooting section.

+To make sure the latest versions of RVM, Ruby and Rails were installed, run the commands below:

+    $ rvm -v

+You should get `rvm 1.26.10` or higher.

+    $ ruby -v

+You should get `ruby 2.2.0` or higher.

+    $ rails -v

+You should get `Rails 4.2.0` or higher.

 ##NVM
 brew install nvm
 add this to .zshrc

  export NVM_DIR=~/.nvm
  source $(brew --prefix nvm)/nvm.sh

-##Ruby and RBEnv

-Ruby does come pre-installed on Mac, but you probably shouldn't be tinkering around with that version.
-It's best to install a ruby version manager to take care of anything that one might screw up messing around with your system's version of Ruby.
-Now that we have Homebrew installed, it's as easy as:

-	$ brew update
-	$ brew install rbenv ruby-build
-	$ echo 'eval "$(rbenv init -)"' >> ~/.bash_profile

-3. Add `rbenv init` to your shell to enable shims and autocompletion.

-    ~~~ sh
-    $ echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
-    ~~~

-    _Same as in previous step, use `~/.bashrc` on Ubuntu, or `~/.zshrc` for Zsh._

-4. Restart your shell so that PATH changes take effect.
-(Opening a new terminal tab will usually do it.)
-Now check if rbenv was set up:

-    ~~~ sh
-    $ type rbenv
-    #=> "rbenv is a function"
-    ~~~

 ## Homebrew Cask